 The PSA includes 60 items and is two hours in length.
 The length of the test may be reviewed in the future, in light of developments such as introduction of a national licensing exam and in respect of the stakeholders' views.

 Your school will submit a list of candidates registered to take the PSA no later than four weeks before your test date.
 At this point, accounts will be created and the school will be informed when this is complete.
 The PSA Lead at your school will notify you when your account is ready to activate.
 If you have not received notification, please contact the PSA Lead at your school.

 You will only be able to activate an account once your school has submitted a registration list for the PSA and received confirmation that the accounts have been created.
-This usually takes place four weeks in advance of the test date.
+This usually takes place no later than four weeks in advance of the test date.
 In the first instance, please confirm with the PSA Lead at your school that they have registered you for the PSA.